cscannell-inacloud/Microsoft-Teams-Docs/teams/activityfeed.md

 If your app posts cards and other messages into a channel, they'll automatically show up in the user's feed if he or she has followed that channel.

+>Coming soon
 Additionally, you can also send personal (1:1 chat) messages into the feed as preview cards summarizing your app's activity.
 You can construct the message such that clicking on the card navigates the user straight to the message or object that triggered the notification, such as an entity in a tab.
 This allows the user to see the full content of the activity.

-## Sending content to the activity feed
+## Coming soon: sending content to the activity feed

 Activity feed notification leverages your existing integration with the Bot Framework APIs.
 You can flag specific messages to generate notifications which appear in the activity ffeed.
 This allows generating higher levels of engagement by creating alerts on web/desktop and mobile apps.